basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 curl http://localhost:8098/types/r_equals_1/buckets/animal_facts/keys/chimpanzee
 ```

-As explained above, reads to buckets with the `r_equals_1` type will typically be completed more quickly, but if the first node where Riak attempts to find the object is down, Riak will return a `not found` response (which may happen even if the object lives on one or more other nodes).
+As explained above, reads to buckets with the `r_equals_1` type will typically be completed more quickly, but if the first node to respond to a read request has yet to receive a replica of the object, Riak will return a `not found` response (which may happen even if the object lives on one or more other nodes).
 Setting `r` to a higher value will mitigate this risk.

 ## W Value and Write Fault Tolerance

 As with read requests, writes to Riak are sent to all N nodes that are know to be currently responsible for the data.
-The W value (`w`) enables you to specify how many nodes must report success on writes for the write to be considered successful---a direct analogy to R. This allows Riak to provide write availability even when nodes are down or laggy.
+The W value (`w`) enables you to specify how many nodes must complete a write to be considered successful---a direct analogy to R. This allows Riak to provide write availability even when nodes are down or laggy.

 As with R, you can set W to any value between 1 and N. The same performance vs. fault tolerance trade-offs that apply to R apply to W.